Nigeria's Position Emerges as Report Lists Top 10 African Countries With Highest Workers’ Salary

 • Salary continues to be a major factor influencing individuals to accept job offers in many African countries

-• A new report has listed Morocco, South Africa, Nigeria and others among top 10 countries with the highest salaries
+• A new report has listed Morocco, South Africa, Nigeria and others among the top 10 countries with the highest salaries

 Legit.ng journalist Zainab Iwayemi has 5-year-experience covering the Economy, Technology, and Capital Market.

-Countries with highest workers’ salary
+African countries with highest workers’ salary

 Report identifies Nigeria and other African nations where workers receive the highest incomes.
 Photo Credit: JohnnyGreig